PR Measurement: Guide to Measuring the Success of PR

 8. Lead Generation

 Lead generation is the number of leads generated as a direct result of PR efforts.
-It's an indication of how well the team is able to generate interest and drive engagement with target audiences.
+It indicates how well the team generates interest and drives engagement with target audiences.

 This metric can be used to evaluate the effectiveness of PR campaigns in driving conversions and revenue.
 Organizations can also use unique tracking links or codes to attribute leads generated from specific PR campaigns.
 This will enable organizations to understand which PR campaigns are most effective in driving leads and conversions.